 To be precise, Shells created by Sapphire (typing CTRL DEL followed by s) inherit global environment variables and execute ShellProfile and ShellCommands (in that order) if these files exist.
-On the other hand, Shells created by the Shell command inherit the environment of the parent shell but do not execute any command files.
+Shells created by executing the run file shell.s5.run, execute only the ShellProfile command file.
+Programs such as Make create shells with the shell.s5.run file.
+Shells created by the Shell command inherit the environment of the parent shell but do not execute any command files.